 WHEREAS, the Town of Old Saybrook authorizes responsible departments to execute their responsibilities demonstrated in the plan; and

-NOW, THEREFORE, BE IT RESOLVED that the Town of Old Savbrook BOARD OF SELECTMEN, formally approves and adopts the MULTI-HAZARD MITIGATION PLAN, in accordance with M.G.L. c.
-40
+NOW, THEREFORE BE IT RESOLVED that the Town of Old Saybrook BOARD OF SELECTMEN, formally approves and adopts the OLD SAYBROOK AND FENWICK MULTI-HAZARD MITIGATION PLAN UPDATE, in accordance with C.G.S.
+23-59.